WelSimLLC/welsim.github.io/collections/_posts/2022-10-04-paraview-data-file-format-and-writing.md

 ---

 ParaView is a powerful and open source 3D data visualization tool.
-Users can apply its features such as 3D interaction or batch processing to quickly create visualizations for data analysis.
-It supports various types of computers and clusters in the visualization and processing.
-There are a lot of practical applications in the field of scientific computing, especially post-processing.
+Users can apply its 3D interaction or batch processing features to quickly create visualizations for data analysis.
+Furthermore, Paraview supports various types of computers and clusters in terms of visualization and data processing.
+Paraview is prominently applied in the field of scientific computing, especially during the post-processing.

 <p align="center">
   <img src="\assets\blog\20221004\welsim_paraview_demo2.png" alt="welsim_paraview_demo2" />
 </p>

-ParaView supports a large number of input file formats, including well-known CGNS, UNV, NetCDF, VTK, TecPlot, as well as molecular dynamics software LAMMPS results and other formats.
-For engineering simulation result data those are solved by the finite element or finite volume method, the author believes that the most general and efficient format is its own ParaView Data (pvd) format, thus the latest version of WelSim supports the export of result data in pvd format.
-Essentially the pvd file is the entry file of multiple sub result files.
-The commonly used sub-files in the field of engineering simulation are pvtu and vtu files.
+ParaView supports a large number of input file formats, including the notable CGNS, UNV, NetCDF, VTK, TecPlot, as well as the molecular dynamics software: LAMMPS, and more.
+When simulation result data is solved using the finite element or finite volume method, the most general and exceptionally efficient format is ParaView Data (pvd), which is why the latest version of WelSim can export result data in pvd format.
+Essentially, the pvd file is the entry file of multiple sub result files, some commonly used sub-files are pvtu and vtu files.

 <p align="center">
   <img src="\assets\blog\20221004\paraview_open.png" alt="paraview_open" />
 </p>

-The vtu file is the main file for storing mesh and result data, and supports both ASCII and binary encoding.
-Here the letter u means unstructured mesh.
-WelSim has supported the export of results in vtu format for several years.
-Base on the vtu format, VTK provides the pvtu format for the scenario of parallel computing.
-When the files are reading and writing in the parallel mode, the multi-core mechanism is applied to improve the file processing efficiency.
-This feature is very meaningful for large simulation projects.
-Therefore, the author believes that the most general and efficient result file solution for engineering simulation is the pvd+pvtu+vtu method.
-WelSim also supports the export of pvd result data in the latest version.
+The vtu file, which and supports both ASCII and binary encoding, is the main file for storing the mesh generation and result data.
+Here the letter U means unstructured mesh.
+WelSim has provided exporting results in vtu format for several years.
+Based on the vtu format, VTK provides the pvtu format when parallel computing.
+While the computer is reading and generating the files in parallel mode, the multi-core parallelism is applied to improve the file processing efficiency.
+This feature is impactful for large simulation projects.
+As a result, this shows the pvd+pvtu+vtu method is one of the most versatile solutions for simulation engineering.
+WelSim also supports exporting pvd result data in the latest version.
 For complex transient analyses, users can easily export the results to ParaView for subsequent analysis and report generation.
 The relation between the pvd, pvtu, and vtu data formats is shown in the figure below:

 <p align="center">
   <img src="\assets\blog\20221004\pvd_layout.png" alt="pvd_layout" />